Table of content

 Development and Maintenance Cost

 For startups, it is better to choose web stacks that are popular and proven to be effective.
-First of all, you'll have no issues finding developers who are proficient in popular tools.
+First, you'll have no issues finding developers who are proficient in popular tools.
 While an experienced specialist may cost more, it's still a better position than having trouble finding developers to build or maintain the solution.

 For example, you can build a simple web server with JS and Rust.
 However, using JS will get the webserver up in a couple of days while it takes weeks for a developer using Rust to do so as there are limited tools available.
 Therefore, you'll save a significant cost of staff-hours rendered during development.